One of the best chapters I’ve ever read about metadata can be found in Darin Stewart’s book ‘Building Enterprise Taxonomies’.

 Metadata is a hard sell.
 It is expensive to create and difficult to maintain.
 Executives have a tough time understanding how the problem of having too much information to manage can be solved by adding on yet more information.
 Metadata is a bit of a “hair of the dog” solution.
 We add a little information to make a lot of information more usable.
 As to the expense, the answer is, or course, pay now or pay more later; sometimes a lot more.
 A few minutes tagging a document can save hours hunting for it later.

 I believe that SharePoint’s enormous popularity has been because it has given control of metadata back to the business users, hence the proliferation of team sites and databases.
-However an absence of controls wrt metadata leave SharePoint users with the same old problems in other systems – what may be a good set of metadata for one set of users is not necessarily going to benefit the organisation as a whole.
+However an absence of metadata controls leaves SharePoint users with the same old problems – what may be a good set of metadata for one set of users is not necessarily going to benefit the organisation as a whole.